2022 Last-Minute Year-End Medical Plan StrategiesTax Planning

 2. Reimburse 105 Expenses Now

-If you previously put your Section 105 medical reimbursement plan in place, make sure the reimbursements take place before midnight on December 31 so they qualify as business deductions this year.
+If you have a Section 105 medical reimbursement plan, make sure the reimbursements take place before midnight on December 31 so they qualify as business deductions this year.

 3. Reimburse QSEHRAs before December 31

-As you know from being a subscriber (member), if the spouse-only 105-HRA will not work for you and you have fewer than 50 employees, the QSEHRA is a good option.
+As you know from being a subscriber (member), if the Section 105 plan described above will not work for you and you have fewer than 50 employees, the QSEHRA is a good option.

-The 2021 QSEHRA limits on reimbursements for individually purchased health insurance and out-of-pocket medical expenses are $5,300 for self-only coverage and $10,700 for family coverage.
+The 2022 inflation-adjusted QSEHRA limits on reimbursements for individually purchased health insurance and out of-pocket medical expenses are $5,450 for self-only coverage and $11,050 for family coverage.